-The SDP assumes (but does not require) the three volumes described above.
+.The SDP assumes (but does not require) the three volumes described above.
 On Unix/Linux platforms, the SDP CREATES a convenience directory containing links to the three volumes for each instance.
 This convenience directory is called /p4.
 The volume layout is shown in Figure 2: SDP Runtime Structure and Volume Layout, including the links that constitute the /p4 directory for Unix/Linux platforms.
 (On

-Windows, a similar convenience directory c:\p4 is created and mklink is used.)
+Windows, the three volumes have their own drive letters, and there is no convenience directory.)
 The convenience directory enables easy access to the different parts of the file system for each instance.
-For instance, the directory /p4/1/root has the database for instance 1, /p4/1/logs has the logs for instance 1, /p4/1/logs has the binaries for instance 1, and /p4/common/bin contains the scripts common to all instances.
+For instance, the directory /p4/1/root has the database for instance 1, /p4/1/logs has the logs for instance 1, /p4/1/bin has the binaries for instance 1, and /p4/common/bin contains the scripts common to all instances.